Free 12-week power meter training plan

 Want to train with power but don’t know where to start?
 Well hang on to your Lycra, as here's a 3-month power meter training plan from Dermott Hayes that’s guaranteed to transform your performance

-In its most basic form a power meter will measure your true rate of work and tell you how many watts you’re producing, with the beauty being that there’s no cheating.
-A power meter will increase your accountability in every single bike session.
-In comparison to using heart rate as the indicator of work rate, a power meter will tell you exactly what you’ve achieved in that session, whereas heart rate can be affected by sleep levels, stress, illness and fatigue.
+In comparison to using heart rate as the indicator of work rate, a power meter will tell you exactly what you’ve achieved in that session.
+Many factors including sleep levels, stress, illness and fatigue can affect heart rate.
 Therefore power is far more reliable in the long term.
+This is one of several ways a power meter can help you perform better.

 - Cycling speed versus wattage calculator: how much power do you need to reach your target speed?